liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/03-searching-for-content.markdown

 `maxTerms` settings to increase the number of asset types displayed past the default of 10.
 This is covered in the section below on search options.

-Note that although users can be appear as search results in the Search portlet, they behave differently than other assets.
+Note that although users can be appear as search results in the Search app, they behave differently than other assets.
 For example, you cannot select a user as a related asset.
-Also, users cannot be displayed by the Asset Publisher portlet.
-Usually, when you click on an asset from a list of results in the Search portlet, the selected asset is displayed in an Asset Publisher portlet.
+Also, users cannot be displayed by the Asset Publisher app.
+Usually, when you click on an asset from a list of results in the Search app, the selected asset is displayed in an Asset Publisher app.
 If you click on a user, however, you're taken to the user's profile page.
 If public personal pages have been disabled, clicking on a user from list of search results does nothing.
 To disable public personal pages, you can set the following portal properties:

     layout.user.public.layouts.enabled=false
     layout.user.public.layouts.auto.create=false